Dawson ...

 He was a member of the Cross Stone Cricket Club / a bellringer at St Paul's Church, Cross Stone / a fustian worker [1911].

-During World War I, and he served as a Lance Corporal with the 1st/6th Battalion Lancashire Fusiliers.
+During World War I, he served as a Lance Corporal with the 1st/6th Battalion Lancashire Fusiliers.

 He died 2nd October 1915 (aged 21).

-The Todmorden Advertiser & Hebden Bridge Newsletter [22nd October 1915] published an obituary with a photograph
+The Todmorden Advertiser & Hebden Bridge Newsletter [22nd October 1915] reported his death with a photograph

 Lance Corporal David Dawson, 1st 6th Lancashire Fusiliers, died of dysentery and pneumonia in the Australian Hospital on the Island of Lemnos, Greece, on the second of October aged 21.